 Founded in 1722, Christ Church in the City of Boston, known to all as the Old North Church, is Boston’s oldest surviving church building and one of its most visited historical sites.
 In 2017 they partnered with The History List to make selected items available online.
-Browse the collection and you'll find
+Browse the collection and you'll find a replica lantern.

 The History of the Old North Church